heroku/node-heroku-client/docs/collaborator.md

 ### `id`

-*unique identifier of this collaborator.*
+*unique identifier of this collaborator*

 Example | Serialized? | Type
 --- | --- | ---